By Julian Patrick

 Riven slate (natural slate) or limestone are good materials although a visit to your local builder’s merchant’s yard should provide plenty of inspiration.
 Black limestone I have found available in 60cm x 60cm or 90 x 60cm tiles and smaller, about 2cm thick.
 Riven slate in the same sizes (90 x 60 preferred by me as they will often reach from back of recess to front of hearth area in one go so no cutting).
 Cost approx. £17-£22 per tile.

 Building Control permission?
+Not required.

 If you have a free standing stove not in a chimney recess there is a picture a little later on of a finished hearth especially for you.
 The process in this case is the same (usually there is less intricate cutting).

 If your stove is going into a recess then you should by now have a builder’s opening (lined or unlined it does not matter at this stage although I prefer unlined so the back and side boards cover any gaps).

 The process of creating your stove is quite simple: cut your tiles into shape, PVA bottom surface of tile, bed onto a sand cement mix, leave to set, grout.

 Cutting the tiles with an angle grinder is best done very carefully (gloves/goggles/mask etc.).